orangejuice/blog/data/activity/book-鞋带-2020/record.en.md

   subtitle: "[Italy] Domenico Starnone / 2020 / Shanghai Translation Publishing House"
 ---

-Via tw Doudou, all the new scenes of this era are just dazzling covers over the previous era, and under modern decoration, those old thoughts and psychologies will still resurface.
+Via Twitter by Doudou: Everything new in this age is just a dazzling veil cast over the previous era.
+Beneath the modern adornment, those obsolete thoughts and psychologies still surge up. —— Domenico Starnone “Shoelaces”

--Domenico Starnone "Shoelaces"